Organic Checkoff PREAMBLE

 The Generic Act prohibits lobbying.
 The options developed reflect the sentiment expressed by stakeholders regarding an iron-clad prohibition on lobbying, and lobbying the NOSB is called out as a specific additional prohibition.

-The Generic Act sets a limit of 15% of assessments to be expended on administrative overhead in the first three years.
-To reflect the sentiment of stakeholders, that limit is extended for the life of the order in the options below.
+The Generic Act sets a limit of 15% of assessments to be expended on administrative overhead after the first three years.
+To reflect the sentiment of stakeholders, that limit is communicated explicitly in the framework.

 Assessments and Exemptions

 Discussions focused on the best way to accomplish fair and equitable participation by certified organic entities.
 Broad consensus favored the assessment of imports.
 There was also discussion of partial credits being given to entities subject to State orders, and the options reflect that input.
 A discussion of the range of profitability across commodities and points in the supply chain led to options for assessment that are based on gross margin/profit and gross sales.

 Many commenters weighed in on whether producers/farmers should be assessed or not.
 Some said producers should never be assessed; others said they should be assessed in order to participate in decision-making.
 While many said producers should not be assessed, the general sentiment reflected a concern for small operators rather than excluding the largest producers from assessments.
 Options reflect the range of perspectives, and include a provision to exempt producers and handlers whose gross revenue is below $250,000 per year.